Elao/CommandMigration/README.md

 # ElaoCommandMigration

-PHP lib to run commands, for example on deployment.
+PHP library to run commands, for example on deployment.

 ## Why